prosanes/master_mind/README.md

 ### Secret Code Holder

-A [SecretCodeHolder](domain/secret_code_holder.rb) is responsible for holding a code and answering clues to the guesser.
+A [SecretCodeHolder](domain/secret_code_holder.rb) is responsible for holding a code and answering scores to the guesser.

 ### Code Breaker